Religion in Prison

 Click here to view the trailer

-Ph.D., who will be scholar-in-residence for the Jay Phillips Center, is currently a research associate for the Center for Religion and Civic Culture at the University of Southern California and recently served as a visiting fellow for the Center for the Study of Religion at Princeton University.
+Andrew Johnson, Ph.D., who will be scholar-in-residence for the Jay Phillips Center, currently teaches sociology at Minneapolis Community and Technical College and is a research associate for the Center for Religion and Civic Culture at the University of Southern California.
+He recently served as a visiting fellow for the Center for the Study of Religion at Princeton University.
 His publications include “Brazilian Evangelicals: Stepping out into the Streets?”, "Brazil's Sleeping Giant: The Protestant Church," “Brazil’s Restorative Prisons” coauthored with Lorenn Walker and Katherine van Wormer in Restorative Justice Today: Practical Applications (Sage, 2012), and the forthcoming “Politics of Presence: A Pentecostal Response to Violence in Prison in Rio de Janeiro” with the project Religion and Violence in Latin America at American University in Washington, D.C..
-He earned his doctorate in sociology from the University of
+He earned his doctorate in sociology from the University of Minnesota.

 Rashed Ferdous, a speaker for the Islamic Resource Group, is involved in various interfaith activities in the Rochester area, including Interfaith Habitat for Humanity, Rochester Area Interfaith Youth Core, and the KSMQ weekly TV show "Diversity Connection: Faith Edition."
 A software engineer by profession, Rashed volunteers at the Federal Medical Center in Rochester, a federal prison providing specialized medical and mental health care to for male inmates, the Olmsted County Adult Detention Center, and the Minnesota Correctional Facility-Red Wing.
 Minnesota.